-Set in landscaped grounds on an elevated site overlooking Westport town, Adrian & Geraldine Noonan's Victorian-style hotel has been welcoming guests to this lovely town since 1997.
-Meanwhile, the hotel has built up an enviable reputation for good food, relaxing spa breaks, weddings and - since the more recent development of a conference and meeting area – for business-focused events too.
+Set in landscaped grounds on an elevated site overlooking Westport town, Adrian and Geraldine Noonan's Victorian-style hotel has been welcoming guests to this lovely town since 1997.
+Meanwhile, the hotel has built up an enviable reputation for good food, relaxing spa breaks, weddings, and for business-focused events too.

 A welcoming open fire and friendly staff at reception create an agreeably warm atmosphere: the foyer sets the tone for an hotel which has been built on a generous scale and is full of contrasts, with spacious public areas balanced by smaller, more intimate ones - notably the library and drawing room - where guests can relax in more homely surroundings.

-The bedrooms tend to be large – a number of very spacious suites have four poster beds and sunken seating areas with great views - and most are very comfortable.
+The bedrooms tend to be large and very comfortable – a number of very spacious suites have four poster beds and sunken seating areas with great views.
 Many of the rooms have fine views across the town to Croagh Patrick and some bathrooms have jacuzzi baths.
 And guests can make full use of the hotel’s excellent leisure facilities at ‘Spa Salveo’ health spa, which includes nine treatment rooms, a swimming pool, gym, and hair salon.

 Conferences/Banqueting (600/350); business centre; secretarial services; free broadband wi/fi; laptop-sized safes in bedrooms.
 Destination Spa.
 Fitness room, jacuzzi, sauna, steam room, beauty salon.
 Equestrian and fishing nearby.
 Children welcome (under 10s free in parents' room, cots available free of charge, baby sitting arranged).